Mo Brooks: Donald Trump

 In May 2018, during the Republican primary for Brooks's seat, he said he was a Trump supporter in response to accusations from his opponent that Brooks had previously criticized Trump.
 Trump endorsed Brooks's 2018 reelection, saying Brooks "fought by my side to secure our border, rebuild our military, cut our taxes, repeal ObamaCare, and build the wall!".
 Brooks also opposed Trump's first impeachment.
 On March 25, 2019, shortly after Attorney General William Barr's summary of the Mueller report was released, Brooks read a passage from Adolf Hitler's 1925 autobiography Mein Kampf on the House floor, comparing the Democratic Party and the media to the Nazi Party.

 In April 2021, Trump announced his endorsement of Brooks's 2022 Senate campaign.
 In March 2022, Trump rescinded his endorsement.

 Brooks later said Trump had asked him to remove Joe Biden, who had defeated Trump in the November 2020 presidential election, but Brooks said he refused because the January 6, 2021, certification by Congress was final.

 Since his loss in the 2022 U.S. Senate race, Brooks has been critical of Trump.
-He has argued that the 2024 presidential election will have candidates who are "vastly superior" to Trump and more directly attacked him as "dishonest, disloyal, incompetent", and "crude".
+He had argued that the 2024 presidential election would have candidates who are "vastly superior" to Trump and more directly attacked him as "dishonest, disloyal, incompetent", and "crude".
+Trump would later win the Republican nomination.
 In December 2022, Brooks suggested that charges of fraud against The Trump Organization had merit.

+During the 2025 shutdown of the federal government, Speaker Mike Johnson, a Trump ally, after an Arizona U.S. House special election in which Democrat Adelita Grijalva won in a landslide, refused to seat her on the grounds that precedent states that elected members of congress are not sworn in during special or pro forma sessions.
+Critics in the media and Democrats argued that this was due to Grijalva's stated intention to be the 218th signature on the Massie-Khanna discharge petition, which intends to force a release of the Epstein files, being the final vote needed to force the bill to the floor.
+Brooks in an editorial criticized Johnson and his other Republican former colleagues, writing: "I'm a Republican.
+The House Speaker is a Republican.
+Adelita Grijalva is a Democrat.
+But what is right is right, and what the Republican House Speaker is doing to Democrat Adelita Grijalva is wrong.
+Period."
+Grijalva thanked him for his remarks in a social media post.